The Kid Brother: Production

 This was the last of Lloyd's features to star Jobyna Ralston, who starred as leading lady in five of his previous films.
 She would go on to play a supporting part in Wings.

 Lloyd wanted the film to have more gags than any of his previous features, so around eight writers and gagmen worked on the script.
 Many of these bits were cut from the finished film, and some were incorporated into Lloyd's subsequent films.
 The rural setting was a contrast to most of Lloyd's urban films of the mid to late 1920s.
 It was filmed in the then-rural California towns of Glendale, Burbank, and Altadena (near current-day Pasadena), and the derelict ship scenes were filmed at Catalina Island.
+The ship was the Palmyra, its keel laid in 1870 in Bath, Maine.
+As reported in the San Pedro Daily pilot, "The Harold Lloyd Motion Picture Corporation has purchased the old ship to take part In some comedy."

 Due to contract problems with another studio, director Lewis Milestone left the production after having helmed a majority of the film in an uncredited capacity.

 Home media

-A restored version of The Kid Brother with a new score by Carl Davis was prepared by Kevin Brownlow and David Gill in the early 1990s.
-It is available on DVD as part of the Criterion Collection.
+A restored version of The Kid Brother with a new score by Carl Davis was prepared by Kevin Brownlow and David Gill for Thames Television in the early 1990s.
+For the 2019 Criterion Collection Blu-ray release, a new 4K transfer was done at the Packard Humanities Institute using a 35mm fine grain which was struck from the original camera negative and preserved by the UCLA Film & Television Archive.
+The image was then restored by L’Immagine Ritrovata in Bologna, Italy.
+Like the older Brownlow & Gill restoration, this new restoration for Criterion also uses the Carl Davis score, and also includes an alternate organ score by Gaylord Carter.